Skip to main content

 Detroit (Wayne County)

-Detroit Health Department conducts inspections under MDARD.
+Detroit Health Department licenses and inspects mobile food units in the city.
 Detroit is friendly to mobile coffee at private events but tightly regulates sidewalk and on-street vending.
 If you plan to operate at public events or on city right-of-way, expect additional permits and zoning approvals.

 Grand Rapids (Kent County)